Nexus-FN/ShittyForgeFork/README.md

 With following features:

 - Auto starting with defined amount of players +
+- Checking if a player is banned via an API
 - Proper looting
 - Chest stars
 - Vending machine colors